eric-filishtiner/fa21-cse110-lab4/expose/javascript/part2.md

 1. What will happen at line 12 and why?
 If the code causes an error, explain why.

 3 will be output to the console.
+This is because i is incremented to the array's length, 3.

 2. What will happen at line 13 and why?
 If the code causes an error, explain why.
 150 will be output to the console.
+This is 1/2 the last price, which is last stored when the function ends the iteration.

 3. What will happen at line 14 and why?
 If the code causes an error, explain why.
 150 will be output to the console.
+Loops to 300, halves it, rounding changes nothing as 100/100 = 1.

 4. What will this function return?
 Give a brief explanation why.
 If the code causes an error, explain why.